The day Leeds United last won at Millwall: Harry Kane, controversial refereeing and a Whites penalty save

 Millwall responded less than a minute later through Kane who rifled into the bottom corner from the edge of the area only to see his effort brought back for a penalty by referee Lee Probert after Andy Keogh was brought down by a clumsy Alex Bruce challenge.

-United stopper Andy Lonergan hauled himself down to his left to tip Darius Henderson's effort past the post with the hosts reeling from the decision to halt play before what would have been the leveller.
+United stopper Andy Lonergan hauled himself down to his left to tip Darius Henderson's effort past the post from 12 yards with the hosts reeling from the decision to halt play before what would have been the leveller.

 Lions captain Paul Robinson struck the bar for Kenny Jackett's side in the closing stages as Leeds held on to secure all three points at Millwall for the first time in four visits.